ds-04/amanda_deploy/README.md

 # FAQ

-*How do I run commands as the Amanda user*
+*How do I run commands as the Amanda user?*

 That's up to you, but you can switch to it or use ```sudo -u amanda_user COMMAND```

-*How do I do a test restore using the local auth, of the /etc example (where the server is a client too)?*
+*Test vtape configuration - How do I do a test restore using the local auth, of the */etc* disk list entry example (where the server is a client too)?*

 - As the root user (on the server): ```amrecover DailySet1 -o auth=local -s localhost```
 - then, sethost, check dles, set a dle... from there you should manage to restore (can use *help* command or see https://wiki.zmanda.com/index.php/How_To:Recover_Data)